CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/_index.md

 The following reference DCI topology consists of two pods interconnected via two DCI connections between the border leaf nodes of each pod.
 This topology is referenced throughout the document.

 {{<img src= "/images/guides/dci-reference-topology.png">}}

+## NVIDIA Air

+NVIDIA Air helps customers and partners to simulate any network topology supported by NVIDIA to be created as a Digital TWIN.
+You can find blogs , documentation and API guide of this platform in the corresponding links.

+The topologies (for each use case) in this document have been created using NVIDIA AIR Infrastructure Simulation Platform and could be ported/moved onto real NVIDIA switches when required hardware and software (Cumulus Linux 5.4.0 and above) installed.